micropython/micropython/ports/stm32/mboot/README.md

 Mboot is a custom bootloader for STM32 MCUs, and currently supports the STM32F4xx and STM32F7xx families.
 It can provide a standard USB DFU interface on either the FS or HS peripherals, as well as a sophisticated, custom I2C interface.
-It fits in 16k of flash space.
+It can also load and program firmware in .dfu.gz format from a filesystem.
+It can fit in 16k of flash space, but all features enabled requires 32k.

 How to use
 ----------